Juice Wrld: Early life

 Jarad Anthony Higgins was born on December 2, 1998, in Chicago, Illinois.
-He grew up in the South Suburbs spending his childhood in Calumet Park.
-He then later moved to Homewood, where he attended Homewood-Flossmoor High School and graduated in 2017.
-His parents divorced when he was three years old, and his father left, leaving his mother to raise him and an older brother as a single parent.
-Higgins' father died in June 2019.
-Higgins' mother was very religious and conservative, and did not let him listen to hip hop.
-He was allowed to listen to rock and pop music, however, being introduced to artists including Billy Idol, Blink-182, Black Sabbath, Fall Out Boy, Megadeth and Panic! at the Disco through video games such as Tony Hawk's Pro Skater and Guitar Hero.
+He grew up in the south suburbs and often played in Calumet Park.
+He later moved to Homewood and graduated from Homewood-Flossmoor High School in 2017.
+His parents divorced when he was three years old.
+He grew up with his mother; Carmella Wallace, and older brother in a single-parent home.
+Higgins's father died in June 2019.
+Higgins's mother was very religious and conservative; she did not let him listen to hip-hop.
+He was allowed to listen to rock and pop music; he was introduced to artists including Billy Idol, Blink-182, Black Sabbath, Fall Out Boy, Megadeth, and Panic! at the Disco through video games like Tony Hawk's Pro Skater and Guitar Hero.

 Higgins was a heavy drug user during his childhood and teens.
-He began drinking lean in sixth grade and using Percocet and Xanax in 2013.
-Higgins additionally smoked cigarettes before quitting in his last year of high school because of health issues.
+He drank lean for the first time in the sixth grade, and began using Percocet and Xanax in 2013.
+He smoked cigarettes before quitting during his last year of high school because of health issues.

-He learned to play the piano at four years old, having been inspired by his mother, Carmella Wallace, who later began paying for lessons.
-He then took up the guitar and drums while also playing the trumpet for band class.
+He learned to play the piano at four years old, having been inspired by his mother who later began paying for his lessons.
+He then took up the guitar and drums while playing the trumpet for band class.
 In his sophomore year of high school, he began posting songs to SoundCloud which he recorded on his smartphone.
-Around this time, Higgins began to take rapping more seriously.
+Around that time, Higgins began to take rapping more seriously.

 Career

 2015–2017: Beginnings, record deal, and early projects

 Higgins developed as an artist in his first year of high school.
 His first track, "Forever", was released on SoundCloud in 2015 under the name JuicetheKidd.
 Higgins recorded most of his first tracks on a cellphone, uploading them to SoundCloud in his sophomore year.
 He changed his name from JuicetheKidd, a name inspired by his affection for rapper Tupac Shakur's role in the film Juice, to Juice Wrld because he and his associates believed the change would benefit his career.
 In an interview with the Atlanta radio station WHTA, Higgins revealed that the latter part of his stage name initially had no meaning but that he came to think it "represents taking over the world".
-"Too Much Cash", Higgins' first track to be produced by frequent collaborator Nick Mira, was released in 2017.
+"Too Much Cash", Higgins's first track to be produced by frequent collaborator Nick Mira, was released in 2017.
 While releasing projects and songs on SoundCloud, Higgins worked in a factory but was dissatisfied with the job; he was fired within two weeks.
 After joining the internet collective Internet Money, Higgins released his debut full-length EP, 9 9 9, on June 15, 2017, with the song "Lucid Dreams" breaking out and growing his following.
 Higgins also briefly performed under the name Juice in early 2017.

 In mid-2017, he received attention from artists such as Waka Flocka Flame and Southside, as well as fellow Chicago artists G Herbo and Lil Bibby.
 He subsequently signed with Lil Bibby's co-owned record label, Grade A Productions.